dov/maemo-games/Gento/README.md

 # Commentary

-There are 5 pentamino tiles, made up of 5 connected squares.
+There are alltogether 12 pentamino tiles, made up of 5 connected squares.
 These may be used to tile the plane.
-Gento is a gtk implementation of the pentamino game.
+Gento is a gtk implementation of a game where the player gets to tile the plane, which is more difficult than it seems.
 The player is presented with a 5x4, 5x5, up to 5x12 board and with the corresponding number of pentamino tiles.
 Move these around with the stylus or the keyboard, and use [R] to rotate, [F] to flip, and [N] for a new game.

 For more information about Pentaminos see: